olssonm/l5-very-basic-auth/README.md

 ```

 If you uncomment `error_view`, the middleware will try to find your specified view.
 You supply this value as usual (without the `.blade.php`-extention).

-*If you've upgraded to 2.1 from a previous version this key and value will be missing from your published configuration and you will have to add it yourself.*

 ## Usage